Kanchenjunga Base Camp Trek (18 Days) — Kathmandu to Kathmandu, Nepal

 Kanchenjunga Base Camp Trek Nepal

-Kanchenjunga (8,586m) is the third-highest mountain on Earth, and it is the least visited of the Himalayan giants.
-The trek to its North Base Camp at Pangpema (5,143m) is one of the most rewarding long-distance routes in Nepal — a genuine wilderness journey through restricted eastern Himalaya where yak trains outnumber trekkers, rhododendron forests give way to moraine-studded glaciers, and the Kanchenjunga massif fills the sky with five summits above 8,000m.
+Kanchenjunga (8,586m) is the third-highest mountain on earth, and it is the least visited of the Himalayan giants.
+The 18-day trek to its North Base Camp at Pangpema (5,143m) is one of the most rewarding long-distance routes in Nepal — a genuine wilderness journey through the restricted eastern Himalaya where yak trains outnumber trekkers, rhododendron forests give way to moraine-studded glaciers, and the Kanchenjunga massif fills the sky with five summits above 8,400m visible simultaneously from a single viewpoint.
+From Pangpema, the panorama of Kanchenjunga Main (8,586m), Kanchenjunga West (8,505m), Kanchenjunga Central (8,482m), Kanchenjunga South (8,476m), and Yalung Kang (8,505m) across the Yamatari Glacier is unlike anything available from any other non-technical trekking route in Nepal.

 Day 3 Trek Taplejung to Chirwa (1,270m)